rtraverso86/JavaUtils/README.md

 ## Overview of packages

+A complete, up-to-date javadoc is available at the address http://rtraverso86.github.io/JavaUtils/.

 ### `it.riccardotraverso.java.*`

 Contains many helper classes which are meant to provide support for handling classes of the `java.*` package.